pasqal-io/qadence/docs/tutorials/qml/classification.md

 ## Dataset

 We will use the Iris dataset separated into training and testing sets.
-A StandardScaler is used to normalize the data.
+The task is to classify iris plants presented as a multivariate dataset of 4 features into 3 labels (Iris Setosa, Iris Versicolour, or Iris Virginica).
+When applying machine learning models, and particularly neural networks, it is recommended to normalize the data.
+As such, we use a common StandardScaler (we transform the data $x$ to $z = (x - u) / s$ where $u, s$ are respectively the mean and standard deviation of the training samples).

 ```python exec="on" source="material-block" session="classification"